Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/DEVLOG-Julien.md

 ### 2025-05-31 - demo2 has been conquered

 Got it to work in gdb by swapping printf for puts and got it work in terminal too by compiling with -no-pie to get rid of memory randomization

+### 2025-06-01 - demo2 updated

+got rid of unnecessary signal handling and fixed some unneeded warnings during compilation